100 Days of Planetarium

 - Thursday, 13.02.2025, 19:00 Uhr: Kosmisches Kino - Measuring the Universe (6,50 Euro) - German

-- Thursday, 06.03.2025, 19:00 Uhr: Special talk (6,50 Euro) - German
+- Thursday, 06.03.2025, 19:00 Uhr: The Overview Effect – How Space Exploration transforms our view of Earth (6,50 Euro) - German

-- Thursday, 13.03.2025, 19:00 Uhr: Kosmisches Kino (6,50 Euro) - English
+- Thursday, 13.03.2025, 19:00 Uhr: Kosmisches Kino - Beasts above and below the horizon: Do sardines dream of stars?
+(6,50 Euro) - English

-- Thursday, 10.04.2025, 19:00 Uhr: Kosmisches Kino (6,50 Euro) - German
+- Thursday, 10.04.2025, 19:00 Uhr: Kosmisches Kino - Who choreographs the stellar ballet in the centre of the Milky Way?
+(6,50 Euro) - German

-- Wednesday, 7.05.2025, 19:00 Uhr: Closing event (Details will be published soon.) - Music in the planetarium
+- Wednesday, 7.05.2025, 19:00 Uhr: Closing event (Details will be published soon.)

 In addition to the two musical planetarium shows The Planets 360 and Space Opera, you can also experience live music under the dome of the ESO Supernova during our “100 Days of Planetarium”.